 Winner of the 3rd Kobe International Flute Competition and the Paris/Ville d’Avray International Flute Competition, Porter has served on international juries around the world, including the 6th Kobe International Flute Competition.
-She has been heard in recital on National Public Radio; highlighted on PBS’s Live From Lincoln Center, and featured on the covers and as a writer for the magazines Flute Talkin the USA and The Flute in Japan.
+She has been heard in recital on National Public Radio; highlighted on PBS’s Live From Lincoln Center; and featured on the covers and as a writer for the magazines Flute Talk in the U.S. and The Flute in Japan.

 Formerly a member of the Atlanta Symphony Orchestra, Porter was recently appointed principal flute of North Carolina’s Brevard Music Center, where she will perform as a soloist, chamber musician, and orchestral player.